ademakov/MainMemory/README.md

 the project provides almost complete implementation of the memcached protocol.

-In the future it could also be used to implement any other protcol, for instance, redis.
+In the future it could also be used to implement any other protocol, for instance, redis.
 Or something completely different like HTTP, WebDAV, WebSocket protocols thus allowing to implement a caching HTTP server, proxy, storage platform, or a pub-sub system.